sqior-internal/coding-challenge/phonebook/README.md

 * Ability to create React components
 * Ability to create own Typescript logic code

+## Set-up

+Please retrieve the directory "phonebook" via git clone.
+Install node.js, if not installed yet.
+Switch to the directory "phonebook".
+Run "npm install".
+Run "npm start" - a browser should open rendering the app.
+Use you favorite editor for programming, the app should update automatically after saving.

 ## Tasks

 The app already contains an input field that allows to enter a search term.